volta-cli/rfcs/text/0000-toolchain.md

 - Feature Name: toolchain
 - Start Date: 2018-12-07
 - RFC PR:
-- Notion Issue:
+- Volta Issue:

 # Summary
 [summary]: #summary

-This RFC describes a design for the Notion's central unifying design concept: the **toolchain**.
+This RFC describes a design for the Volta's central unifying design concept: the **toolchain**.

 # Motivation
 [motivation]: #motivation

-The Notion toolchain is designed with several goals:
+The Volta toolchain is designed with several goals:

-- **Reproducible project tooling.** With this design, Notion should make it convenient and reliable for all contributors on a project to get the same exact version of the Node runtime, the package manager, and any package binaries configured for use by `package.json`.
+- **Reproducible project tooling.** With this design, Volta should make it convenient and reliable for all contributors on a project to get the same exact version of the Node runtime, the package manager, and any package binaries configured for use by `package.json`.
 - **Reconciling the use of npm as a software distribution platform with best practices.** It's considered a best practice for project development to avoid ever installing global packages.
 But npm is a popular and convenient platform for distributing command-line tools.
 The toolchain design reconciles this tension by isolating _user tools_, which are installed for personal use, making them invisible to JS project scripts, and distinguishing them from _project tools_.
 - **Install and forget.** This design solves the problem of _tool bitrot_, where a tool stops working because of Node upgrades.
 It also avoids the need to reinstall global tools every time a new Node version is provisioned.
-With Notion, once you install a user tool and get it working, it keeps working unless you deliberately decide to change or uninstall it.
+With Volta, once you install a user tool and get it working, it keeps working unless you deliberately decide to change or uninstall it.
-- **Low cognitive overhead via statelessness.** This design allows Notion users to generally avoid thinking at all about the version of Node that's currently installed, instead relying on saved configuration to ensure that tools and projects have already declaratively specified their Node platform version.
+- **Low cognitive overhead via statelessness.** This design allows Volta users to generally avoid thinking at all about the version of Node that's currently installed, instead relying on saved configuration to ensure that tools and projects have already declaratively specified their Node platform version.

 ## User stories